 Key Findings

-Our work uncovered the deep complexity behind Nanaimo’s Chinatowns, highlighting stories often missing from public memory, particularly class conflict and community resilience in the face of lateral violence within the community.
+Our work seek to highlight the complex histories behind Nanaimo’s Chinatowns, surfacing stories often missing from public memory, particularly class conflict and community resilience in the face of lateral violence within the community.

 For example, SEED Co-op, which operates the Bing Kee Food Forest on the site of Nanaimo’s second Chinatown.
 This land was historically significant not only for its early Chinese settlement, but also for the internal conflict that emerged around land ownership and class divisions.
 The street “Bing Kee” was named after Mah Bing Kee, a wealthy Chinese merchant who, along with his business partner Ching Chung Yung, secretly purchased the land from a coal company.
 This triggered a community revolt, where Chinese residents formed the 聯益公司 Lund Yick Lands Co-operative in protest, relocated their buildings down the road to Pine and Hecate Streets, and built a new Chinatown.